DexterHuang/Arclight-City/update-log.md

 ### 0.0.3

+-   Fixed(Hopefully!) unkillable dead enemy bug where enemy is dead but still stuck in dungeon
 -   Added `All` button in dismantle page, allowing quicker dismantling of all items
 -   Fixed extraction task giving abnormal amount of eurodollars compare to other tasks
 -   Decreased enemy health